Day 03 (S2)

 "Another time, Cricket."
 Rina sighed as she and the others walked away.

-Before going into the town, the party comes up with a plan.
+Before going into the town, the party came up with a plan.

-Trees surround the town on the south and east sides of the village, so the party goes around to hide within their cover as they observe.
+Trees surround the town on the south and east sides of the village, so the party went around to hide within their cover as they observe.

 Rina with her elf eyes could see movement - there appears to be people within the town.